Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 End your trip with a relaxing night in the Lake District as a well earned reward for all the miles on the road this week.
 If you’ll still got energy in the tank, then don’t worry as there’s plenty for you to do here too.

 GOAT Roadtrip Leeds Depot (58 Commercial Road, LS5 3AQ)

 Pick-up in the afternoon on the first day and drop-off in the morning on the last day (specific timings depend on the vehicle – see here).
 To extend your stay by adding more nights, please specify in your enquiry.

-Fort William (2 Nights) Isle of Skye (2 Nights) Loch Ness (2 Nights) Lake District (1 Night)
+Loch Lomond (1 Night) Isle of Skye (3 Nights) Fort William (2 Nights) Lake District (1 Night)

 Leave your car securely parked at our depot in Leeds or have it delivered locally for an extra fee.

 The Isle of Skye is full of hidden gems to explore.
 To the West of the Island at the foot of Black Cuillin is the River Brittle.
 Lined with waterfalls and natural archways it is home to the ‘fairy pools’ of Glen Brittle, perfect for wild swimming.
 To the North of the Island is the most famous walk on Skye, the Old Man of Storr.
 This pinnacle of rock is part of the Trotternish Ridge and takes around an hour and a half to complete.
 If you’re looking to sit and relax, join one of the many boat tours on offer around the island and enjoy an afternoon dolphin and seal watching.
-From the Isle of Skye, take the A87 to Loch Ness stopping at the Loch Cluanie viewpoint, a picture-perfect spot for a picnic.
+From the Isle of Skye, take the scenic A87 back down to Fort William.

 You should have enough time in the Lakes to get a quick bit of walking in, or a chilled evening in one of the friendly Lake District towns, before making the short journey back to Leeds.